Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: The city has a reputation for bad drivers and was once a favorite hangout for organized crime bosses.
 It is sometimes called the "sixth borough," a reference to the sizable number of New Yorkers here.
 Tourists decend in summer.
-Boca Raton has grown by 10% in the last decade.
+Boca Raton has grown 10% during the last decade, and home prices have increased 35% since a year ago.

 Recommended as a Retirement Spot?
 Yes